isaac-diaby/OlympusTrader/README.md

 This function is called once at the start of the startegy.
 You can use this function to init your strategy set state via ``` self.state``` and load historiacal data for the secuity asset with ```self.broker.get_history()```

 ## universe()
 universe sets the security in play.
-Like quantconnect you can call this function to load assets data. it simply requires you to return a set of tickers that you want to load into your strategy. here you can build a stratey that filters the market to inly include specific requirement such as above average relative volume, market cap etc
+Like quantconnect you can call this function to load assets data. it simply requires you to return a set of tickers that you want to load into your strategy. here you can build a stratey that filters the market to inly include specific requirement such as above average relative volume, market cap etc.

 ## on_bar()
 Here you can build your strategy and call any functions you may need. in the main example i use pandas-ta to load my indicators and numpy to work on discovering RSI divergence in the price action. as mentioned this is my own strategy so ill be developing it further over-time as a starting point for future users of this framework.

 ### Insights
 The idea here is to generate insights (potential entry points) in this function and create another function to consume the insights how you want to.
 Insights include information such as entry price, order type, stop lost, take profit, time to live unfilled / filled, confidence, risk to reward ratio,  market dependencies (such as HRVCM = High relative volume confirmation, LRVCM = Low relative volume confirmation, etc  you can set your own) and others you can take a look at the full list of the Insight class in OlympusTrader/utils/insight.py.

+the framework is designed to be flexible and allow you to build complex strategies with dependencies and a risk first approach. we already track the account information and open positions so you can build a strategy that can manage open positions and pending orders via the state value of the insight. we

 ## teardown()